 Two words: text date.

-Curl up on your respective couches and watch a movie or a TV show that you both enjoy and text each other little comments.
-Once again, it doesn’t replace a real date.
-But, it’s kind of a cute, fun addition to your dating arsenal.
+– Curl up on your respective couches and watch a movie or a TV show that you both enjoy and text each other little comments.

-The lack of physical interaction and connection is often the last straw for many long distance couples.
+The lack of physical interaction is often challenging for many long distance couples.
 Many would argue that without this physicality a romantic relationship is nothing more than a friendship.
 However, true intimacy is far more than just physically being able to touch each other.

 So, here comes the fun bit 🙂